This article has links to products and services we love, which we may make commission from.

 1. Old Town, Bucharest/Centru Vechi

-Probably the youngest Old Town in the world, Bucharest Old Town is that a decade old!
+Probably the youngest Old Town in the world (I jest), Bucharest Old Town’s redevelopment is fairly recent!

-The aim of the redevelopment of Centru Vechi (the Old Centre, as the locals call it) was to entice locals and tourists alike to enjoy some social drinking while spending a bit of coin.
+The redevelopment of Centru Vechi (the Old Centre, as the locals call it) was to entice locals and tourists alike to enjoy some social drinking while spending a bit of coin.

-Streets and streets of bars, restaurants, kebab shops, and pumping music, all housed in grand buildings.
+Streets and streets of bars, restaurants, kebab shops, and pumping music are all housed in grand buildings.

-Warning – local beer, Csíki Sör, is pretty cheap in Bucharest but vodka comes in at £2.50.
+Warning – local beer, Csíki Sör, is pretty cheap in Bucharest, but vodka is more expensive.

 Be sure to check out ‘Umbrella Alley’ on Pasajul Victoriaget.